NateKulton/code_wars/exercises/codeWarsNotes.md

 so I was about to do this problem after a little bit of rethinking about the problem.
 I also realized that the return value is supposed to be a list of strings.
 All I ended up doing was iterating through the data array that was passed to the function.
 Then I wrote a if statement to check if I should push 'Senior' or 'Open' to the membershipList array.

+oppositesAttract.js Notes:

+For this one I check if one of the parameters is even and if one is odd.
+If there is two evens or two odds it will return false.